facebook

 Plant Dimensions: 10'–15' vines

-Variety Information: 15"–18" diameter fruits weighing 18–20 pounds each, with bright red-orange, highly warted skin.
+Variety Info: 15"–18" diameter fruits weighing 18–20 pounds each, with bright red-orange, highly warted skin.
 'Red Warty Thing' is a cross between 'American Turban' and 'Hubbard'-type squash, making it more of a squash than a pumpkin.
 Amount of "wartiness" can vary from fruit to fruit

 When to Sow Outside: RECOMMENDED.
 2 to 4 weeks after your average last frost date, and when soil temperature is 70°–90°F.